Attempting emergency repairs at home

-A word of warning about DIY denture repair and why we deem denture repair kits unsafe.
+A word of warning about DIY denture repairs and why we deem denture repair kits unsafe.

 You may be tempted to try repairing your denture at home, reasoning it will be quicker and less expensive – just a tube of superglue, right?
 Please do not endanger your health and your denture by going down that path for the following reasons.